 Hershey intends to finance the transaction with cash reserves as well as short-term borrowings and expects the deal to close in the fourth quarter of 2018.

-B&G Foods rose nearly 1 percent to $32.15 and Hershey shares were inactive in after-hours trading.
+After the deal was announced, B&G Foods rose nearly 1 percent to $32.15 and Hershey shares were inactive in after-hours trading.